MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Discussion

 \section{Discussion}

-Our evaluation of frontier model performance on MET-Bench provides several insights into the current state and remaining challenges of multimodal entity tracking.
-We demonstrate a significant performance gap between text-based and image-based entity tracking across all evaluated models, with even state-of-the-art vision-language-reasoning models struggling to maintain accurate entity states when processing visual inputs.
-This disparity persists across both the Chess and Shell Game domains, suggesting a fundamental limitation in current architectures' ability to reason about entity states through visual observations.
+We demonstrate a significant performance gap between text-based and image-based entity tracking across many state-of-the-art vision-language-reasoning models.
+This disparity persists across Chess, Shell Game, and Minecraft tasks, suggesting a fundamental limitation in current architectures' ability to reason about entity states through visual observations.
+This finding is surprising given the results showing models can accurately perceive and classify individual visual actions in Shell Game, and to a lesser extent in Chess.

-This finding is particularly noteworthy given that our image-action classification results (Table \ref{tab:image-action-accuracy}) demonstrate that models can accurately perceive and classify individual visual actions.
-The gap between perception and reasoning suggests that the challenge lies not in processing visual inputs, but in maintaining and updating coherent entity information across sequential visual observations.

-Our cascaded inference experiments provide further evidence for this interpretation.
 When models first translate visual inputs to text before performing entity tracking, they achieve performance comparable to pure text-based tracking.
 This indicates that the models possess the relevant task knowledge and reasoning capabilities, but struggle to apply them directly in the visual domain.

+Likewise, the results in Minecraft show that VLMs achieve substantially higher performance on state prediction when the world state is represented as text rather than as a first-person visual observation.
+Because the text condition provides complete and unambiguous state information, it serves as an upper bound on task performance, reflecting textual reasoning ability alone.
+The large gap between text and image accuracy and limited improvements from model scaling indicate that visual state understanding remains far from equivalent to textual reasoning.

-Further, the effectiveness of chain-of-thought prompting, particularly in the Shell Game domain where it improved GPT-4o's accuracy from $36.0\%$ to $99.8\%$ for text and $32.4\%$ to $84.2\%$ for images, highlights the importance of explicit reasoning for entity tracking.
-This improvement indicates that current models can perform complex entity tracking when guided to decompose the task into smaller steps, even in novel domains not present in their training data.
-However, the fact that such prompting was necessary suggests that models do not implement robust tracking, particularly in multimodal settings.
-Lastly, the performance of specialized reasoning models like o1 and o3-mini on longer sequences demonstrates the potential of architectures explicitly trained for sequential reasoning to maintain coherent entity states despite the challenges of accumulating errors over extended sequences.
+The effectiveness of chain-of-thought prompting, particularly in the Shell Game domain where it improved Claude 3.7 Sonnet's accuracy from near random to $100.0\%$ for text and $77.4\%$ for images, highlights the importance of explicit reasoning for entity tracking.
+Current models can perform complex entity tracking when guided to decompose the task into smaller steps, even in novel domains not explicitly present in their training data.
+Reasoning models also excel at the long-sequence tasks, but no single model attains perfect accuracy on all tasks, and most models display near-random performance on relatively short image sequences.
+This indicates that regardless of modality, solving MET-Bench tasks remains an open problem.